qtnc/swan/docs/stdlib.md

 Indexing with a range, i.e. `tuple[2...5]` allow to return a subtuple.

 Methods:
+- static of(...items): construct a tuple from one or more individual items
 - compare(other): compares this with other and return a negative number if this<other, a positive number if this>other, and 0 if this==other.
 - hashCode: return an hash value used for indexing unsorted sequences such as Map and Set
 - iterator: return an iterator going through the elements of this tuple in order